Sparkling Purple Gin Cocktail

 Instructions

-- Chill a martini glass or a coupe glass by filling it with ice and water while mixing the drink.
+- Chill a martini or a coupe glass by filling it with ice and water while you prepare the cocktail.

-- Place Empress Gin, grapefruit juice and Elderflower Liqueur in a cocktail shaker with ice.
-Cap and shake for 30 seconds.
+- Add the Empress Gin, grapefruit juice, and elderflower liqueur to a cocktail shaker filled with ice.

-- Pour ice water from glass.
-Using a strainer, pour cocktail into glass.
-Then add sparkling wine.
+- Discard the ice and water from glass, then using a strainer, pour cocktail into the chilled glass.

-- Garnish with organic (edible) flower or grapefruit peel.
+- Garnish with an edible flower or grapefruit peel, if desired.

 - Prep Time: 5 minutes